dataarchitect.studio

 Iceberg’s gravity is everyone else.
 Snowflake ships first-class Iceberg tables, BigQuery reads it through BigLake, AWS backs it across Glue and Athena, and the Iceberg REST catalog spec is what engines standardise against.
 Even Databricks now writes Iceberg through Unity Catalog.
 When the whole industry needs one table language to interoperate, it picked Iceberg.

+Choosing between Apache Iceberg and Delta Lake A decision tree beginning with where compute lives now and in three years.
+Mostly Databricks or Fabric branches to Delta Lake, with UniForm for outside readers.
+Mixed, multi-engine or uncertain branches to Apache Iceberg as the neutral default.
+Both branches converge on a final box: choose the catalog deliberately, because that is where lock-in now lives.
 Where does your compute live, today and in 3 years? mostly Databricks / Fabric mixed / multi-engine / unsure Delta Lake + UniForm for outside readers Apache Iceberg the neutral default either way: choose the CATALOG deliberately — that's where lock-in lives now

 The 2026 decision tree is short — and its last box matters more than its first.